krgreene/geo-info/qgis.md

 [Sentinel images zip file](/files/dominica-sentinel.zip)

-The dataset contains several processed satellite images showing indices relating to moisture and vegetation health.
+The dataset contains processed satellite images showing indices relating to moisture and vegetation health.

 * Use the ```Browser Panel``` to locate the downloaded file.
 * Drag the file from the ```Browser Panel``` to the ```Layers Panel```.
 Alternatively, you can go to ```Layer --> Add Layer --> Raster Layer```.
 You can also use the ```Manage Layers Toolbar```.